Clinical manifestations

 Achondroplasia is a rare, genetic, skeletal dysplasia.
 It has distinct clinical features including short stature with disproportionate shortening of limbs relative to trunk, macrocephaly with frontal bossing and midfacial hypoplasia with depressed nasal bridge, hypotonia, and joint hypermobililty.
 Achondroplasia may lead to multisystemic health effects1,2

-Achondroplasia is an FGFR3-driven skeletal dysplasia caused by activating pathogenic variants of the FGFR3 gene.
-FGFR3 downstream signaling is responsible for regulating skeletal bone growth by inhibiting chondrocyte proliferation and differentiation.3 Watch the video for more information on FGFR3 signaling and its dysregulation in achondroplasia.
+Achondroplasia is a fibroblast growth factor receptor 3 (FGFR3)-driven skeletal dysplasia caused by activating pathogenic variants of the FGFR3 gene.
+FGFR3 downstream signaling is responsible for regulating endochondral bone growth by inhibiting chondrocyte proliferation and differentiation.3 Watch the video for more information on FGFR3 signaling and its dysregulation in achondroplasia.

 What is being studied?

-We are studying whether an investigational agent (infigratinib) has the potential to address the root cause of irregular bone growth in achondroplasia, by decreasing the overactivity of the FGFR3 receptor.4 Watch the video to learn how infigratinib may impact FGFR-driven skeletal dysplasias like achondroplasia.
+We are studying whether the oral investigational agent infigratinib has the potential to address the root cause of irregular bone growth in achondroplasia by decreasing the overactivity of FGFR3.4-8 Watch the video to learn how infigratinib may impact FGFR3-driven skeletal dysplasias, such as achondroplasia or hypochondroplasia.

 Infigratinib is not currently approved for the treatment of achondroplasia by the U.S. FDA or any other health authority.